OnTheLine/otl-bookdown/docs/Dougherty-etal-OnTheLine.md

 a hidden chapter that deserves more attention.
-Susan Hansen, a librarian and White resident who bought her home in the High Ledge Homes neighborhood in the 1990s, reflected on this theme during a present-day oral history interview, shown in Image
+Susan Hansen, a librarian and White resident who bought her home in the High Ledge Homes neighborhood in the 1990s, reflected on this theme during a present-day oral history interview, shown in Figure
 <a href="#fig:2011-hansen-susan">20</a>.
 “I think this is something that
 people should know,” Hansen observed, “because there are people still living on my street who were here then, who must have been fully aware.”